Origination Fees in Student Loans: Why That Hidden Cost Could Be Holding You Back

 Apply Now

 Have you ever wondered why a sanctioned loan of ₹10 lakh sometimes leaves you with only ₹9.7 lakh in hand?
-That gap is often due to origination fees that student loans apply; a processing charge is deducted upfront by lenders.
+That gap is often due to an origination fee — also called a processing fee in India — a charge deducted upfront by lenders to cover the cost of evaluating and disbursing your loan.

 For students and professionals relying on collateral-free loans, even a 1–2% deduction can create unexpected financial stress.